dakshing/event-booking-rest-api-go/GO-NOTES.md

 ## DB notes
 - use `DB.SetMaxOpenConns(10)` and `DB.SetMaxIdleConns(5)` to limit concurrent connections (default is unlimited and can overwhelm the DB).
+- Query with context helps you define timeout and cancel running queries.